 Q8.
 Anything else you'd like to add?

 Do not go to the U.S. thinking that you will find a nice job teaching.
 As a teacher, you are better off in Asia.
 Maybe things will change in the U.S., but I predict that it won't happen in our life times.
 I'm starting to hear similar problems in Europe now, too.
 So, Asia seems to be the one part of the world where education is still a top funding priority.
 So be it, Asian nations will rise up as the next global powers.

 Go where what you do is rewarded and not just in economic terms, but also in terms of being respected for the service you provide the community.

 My partner and I have both come to realize that the grass is not always greener.

-Australian (male, 55 years old, native English speaker).
+British (male, 32 years old, native English speaker).
 Currently living in Thailand.

 Ajarn.com was started as a small hobby website in 1999 by Ian McNamara.
 It was a simple way for one Bangkok teacher to share his Thailand experiences and pass on advice.
 The website developed a loyal and enthusiastic following.
 In 2004, Ian handed over the reins to Phil Williams and 'Bangkok Phil' has run the ajarn website ever since.